Explainable AI in Handwriting Detection for Dyslexia Using Transfer Learning: Related Work

+Over the past few years, remarkable progress has been made on using handwriting data to diagnose dyslexia with the help of deep learning.
+These methods typically involve significant preprocessing and data augmentation to enhance model performance.
+In this section, we provide an overview of relevant studies in this area.

-Aldehim et al. \cite{aldehim2024deep} came with the detection of dyslexia by means of a deep learning method and they used a dataset of NIST Special Database 19 handwriting data.
-Their approach used a CNN with scaling and augmentation of preprocessed data.
-The architecture model used convolution, max-pooling, and dropout layers, optimized by early stopping.
-The approach achieved 96.4\% test accuracy and an F1 score of 96, indicating high efficiency in classifying handwriting as either normal or dyslexic.
+Aldehim et al. \cite{aldehim2024deep} proposed a deep learning approach for dyslexia detection using handwriting data from the NIST Special Database 19.
+A Convolutional Neural Network (CNN) with pre-processing stages like scaling and data augmentation was used in their approach.
+The model architecture included convolutional, max-pooling, and dropout layers, optimized through early stopping.
+The approach achieved a testing accuracy of 96.4\% and an F1 score of 96 \%, demonstrating high effectiveness in distinguishing between normal and dyslexic handwriting.

 Isa et al. \cite{isa2021cnn} conducted research on dyslexic handwriting using various CNN architectures.
 The dataset, labeled as normal, reversal, and corrected, was sourced from Kaggle, NIST Special Database 19, and dyslexic children.
 Preprocessing included morphological transformation, resizing to 32x32 pixels, and data augmentation.
 Four CNN models were compared: CNN-1, CNN-2, CNN-3, and LeNet-5.
 CNN-1 performed best, achieving 98.5\% training accuracy and 86\% validation accuracy, showing its potential for classifying dyslexic handwriting effectively.